priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### List Comprehensions
+**One-liner**: Create lists in one line with optional filtering - [expression for item in iterable if condition].
+**Concept**: Concise way to create lists by applying expressions to elements of iterables, optionally with filtering conditions.
 **Analogy**: Like a factory machine that transforms raw materials into finished products in one line.
 ```python
 # Transform all numbers to their squares